 - rice vinegar or apple cider vinegar

 - arrowroot starch (optional for thickening)

 We start by prepping the vegetables and preheating the oven to 400 degrees.
-Lightly grease a large baking sheet, and spread out the broccoli, raw cashews, and chopped bell pepper.
+Lightly grease a large baking sheet (this is the Sheet Pan I love), and spread out the broccoli, raw cashews, and chopped bell pepper.
 Toss with some avocado oil or olive oil and transfer to the oven.